thesse1/webmethods-api-gateway-staging/README.md

 ### wm_{test_}apigw_staging_deploy_to_stage_int and stage_ext

-These pipelines will propagate the APIs and other API Gateway assets in the selected API project to the STAGE-INT or STAGE-EXT environment.
+These pipelines will propagate the APIs and other API Gateway assets in the selected API project to the STAGE_INT or STAGE_EXT environment.

 The following parameters can/must be provided for this pipeline: